i-love-flamingo/flamingo-carotene/packages/flamingo-carotene-smooth-scroll-to/README.md

 # Module `flamingo-carotene-smooth-scroll-to`

-## Description

 SmoothScrollTo is a small libary, which allows the developer to scroll a page smoothly to a given Y coordinate or to a given dom element.

 ## What it is for
 Programmaticly scrolling a page in a fancy, sparkling, smooth way

 ## How to use
 Import the library
 ```
 import SmoothScrollTo from 'flamingo-carotene-smooth-scroll-to'